jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

-  she's nowhere to be found.&nbsp; Being a woman's shelter, I couldn't exactly just walk-up to the door and ask if she's there or not.&nbsp; So, I patiently wait for her where I'd told her that I'd be waiting.&nbsp; While waiting, it starts to rain; hard.&nbsp; But, having been Army, I can wait forever-and-a-day to complete an objective if important enough.&nbsp; Her safety and well-being, I'd definitely qualify as more than important enough.&nbsp; With that said, I stodd there in the rain, for no less than about 3 hours, before heading off to use the washroom and get Internet connectivity to see if I'd had any messages from her.
+  she's nowhere to be found.&nbsp; Being a woman's shelter, I couldn't exactly just walk-up to the door and ask if she's there or not.&nbsp; So, I patiently wait for her where I'd told her that I'd be waiting.&nbsp; While waiting, it starts to rain; hard.&nbsp; But, having been Army, I can wait forever-and-a-day to complete an objective if important enough.&nbsp; Her safety and well-being, I'd definitely qualify as more than important enough.&nbsp; With that said, I stood there in the rain, for no less than about 3 hours, before heading off to use the washroom and get Internet connectivity to see if I'd had any messages from her.
 </p>
 <p>